Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Determine how much coverage you need to protect your family's financial future.

-How much life insurance do you need?
+How much coverage do I need?

 Other factors to consider

+- Medical bills.
 You’ll also want to keep in mind any medical payments your family will be left with as a direct result of your death.
 Unfortunately, dying doesn’t come cheap, so you may want to add in $15,000 to $20,000 extra to cover your funeral, burial and related costs.

 Typical coverage amounts